 Instructions

-- Wash fine bulgur in water, strain and then add to a small bowl, add the lemon juice and olive oil on top, give it a stir and set aside for the bulgur to absorb the juice and double in size.
-This is best done before slicing/dicing the fresh ingredients.¼ cup Fine burgul, 2 small Lemons, ⅛ cup Olive oil
+- Wash the fine bulgur in water, strain, and then add it to a small bowl.
+Pour the lemon juice and extra virgin olive oil on top, give it a stir, and set it aside to allow the bulgur to absorb the juice and rehydrate, doubling in size.
+It's best to do this before slicing or dicing the fresh ingredients.¼ cup Fine burgul, 2 small Lemons, ⅛ cup Olive oil

-- In a large bowl, add all the fresh ingredients, the soaked bulgur and salt.
-Toss everything together, do a taste test and adjust salt, olive oil and or lemon juice to taste.
-Serve cold.2½ cups Flat leaf parsley, 2 medium - large Tomatoes, 1 medium Onion, ¼ cup Mint leaves, 1 pinch Salt
+- In a large bowl, add all the fresh ingredients, the soaked bulgur, and salt.
+Toss everything together, then do a taste test and adjust the salt, olive oil, and lemon juice as needed.
+Serve taboule cold.2½ cups Flat leaf parsley, 2 medium - large Tomatoes, 1 medium Onion, ¼ cup Mint leaves, 1 pinch Salt

 Video